Buckmeister/dotfiles/README.md

 Although this was never ment to be used by anybody except for myself, feel absolutely free to do so by running the "install.sh" script.

-However, please make sure you read it before and you have fully understood what it does.
+However, please make sure you have read it before in order to fully understand what it actually does.

 Have a nice day!